sebtiz13/homecluster/docs/installation/production/prerequisites.md

 - Choose a static IP address for each machine (just the desired address, we don't set anything up yet)
 - OS disk name want used for ZFS pool (for example `/dev/sda`)
 - SSH root password

+## Fill data

+1. Duplicate files from `ansible/inventories/prod/host_vars/*.yaml.tpl` and remove the `.tpl` extension
+2. Fill the data inside each files